 Welcome to Playing into Wholeness

 “What we observe is not nature in itself, but nature exposed to our method of of questioning” Werner Heisenberg

 “We are lived by powers we pretend to understand” W.H.
 Auden

-Join me in an exploration of depth work where dreams, art and time in nature act as sparks for our imagination and play.
+This web site is about Depth Work, my own and potentially yours- where dreams, art and time in nature act as sparks for our imagination and play.
 By exploring our interior world and the natural world each person can learn to hear their own soul and the soul speech of Others.
-Through these new relationships one can find deeper meaning in life and start creating new stories for the future.
+Through these new relationships one can find deeper meaning in life and maybe begin creating new stories for the future.

 I have developed this web site to tell the story of a process I have been undertaking called individuation.
 Originated by C.G.
 Jung individuation is not widely known although this is shifting because of a growing change in human consciousness.
 Individuation is more than self-improvement; it is an unearthing of what is hidden in the depths of oneself and bringing this to the light of day.
 As Carl Jung wrote: